-Education Code 22.0833; 19 TAC 153.1109(d).
+Tex.
+Educ.
+Code 22.0833; 19 Tex.
+Admin.
+Code 153.1109(d).

-SEC.
-4. SUBSTITUTE TEACHERS
+Sec.
+4. Substitute Teachers

-This section applies to a person who is a substitute teacher for RMA or a shared services arrangement.
+This section applies to a person who is a substitute teacher for RMA.
 For purposes of this policy, a "substitute teacher" is a teacher who is on call or on a list of approved substitutes to replace a regular teacher and has no regular or guaranteed hours.
 A substitute teacher may be certified or noncertified.